Nested Grassmannians for Dimensionality Reduction with Applications: Experiments

-From Table~\ref{tab:pga}, we can see that our method outperforms PGA by virtue of the fact that it is able to capture a larger amount of variance contained in the data.
-Next, we will investigate the conditions under which our method and PGA perform equally well and when our method outperforms PGA.
-To answer this question, we set $N=50$, $n=10$, $m=5$, $p=2$, and $\sigma$ is ranging from 0.01 to 2.
-We then apply PGA and NG to reduce the dimension to 2 (i.e.\ choosing 2 principal components in PGA and project to $\gr(2, 3)$ in NG).
-The results are averaged over $100$ repetitions and are shown in Figure~\ref{fig:var_PGA}.
-We can see that when the variance is small, our method produces almost the same result as PGA, whereas, our method is significantly better for the large data variance case.
-Note that when the variance in the data is small, i.e.\ the data are tightly clustered around the FM and PGA captures the essence of the data well.
+From Figure~\ref{fig:v_ratio}, we can see that our method outperforms PGA by virtue of the fact that it is able to capture a larger amount of variance contained in the data.
+We can see that when the variance is small, the improvement of PNG over PGA is less significant, whereas, our method is significantly better for the large data variance case (e.g.\ comparing $\sigma = 0.5$ and $\sigma=0.01$).
+Note that when the variance in the data is small, i.e.\ the data are tightly clustered around the FM, and PGA captures the essence of the data well.
 However, the requirement in PGA on the geodesic submanifold to pass through the anchor point, namely the FM, is not meaningful for data with large variance as explained through the following simple example.
 Consider, a few data points spread out on the equator of a sphere.
 The FM in this case is likely to be the north pole of the sphere if we restrict ourselves to the upper hemisphere.
 Thus, the geodesic submanifold computed by PGA will pass through this FM.
-However, what is more meaningful is a submanifold corresponding to the equator, which is what a nested spheres representation \cite{jung2012analysis} in this case yields.
+However, what is more meaningful is a submanifold corresponding to the equator, which is what a nested spheres representation \citep{jung2012analysis} in this case yields.
 In similar vein, for data with large variance on a Grassmann manifold, our NG representation will yield a more meaningful representation than PGA.